History of South Carolina: Civil War

 On February 21, 1865, with the Confederate forces finally evacuated from Charleston, the black 54th Massachusetts Regiment, led by Thomas Baker, Albert Adams, David Adams, Nelson R. Anderson, William H. Alexander, Beverly Harris, Joseph Anderson, Robert Abram, Elijah Brown, Wiley Abbott, marched through the city.
 At a ceremony at which the U.S. flag was raised over Fort Sumter, former fort commander Robert Anderson was joined on the platform by two African Americans: Union hero Robert Smalls, who had piloted a Confederate ship to Union lines, and the son of Denmark Vesey.

 Continuing to rely on agriculture in a declining market, landowners in the state struggled with the change to free labor, as well as the aftermath of the war's destruction.
 There was an agricultural depression and deep financial recession in 1873, and changes in the labor market disrupted agriculture.
 South Carolina lost proportionally more of its soldiers of fighting age than did any other Southern state.
 Estimated military deaths during the war are around 18,000; however, losses might have reached 21,000.
 As with other military forces, most soldiers died of disease rather than being wounded in battle.

+Unlike all other states within the Confederacy, there were no Union Army regiments formed of South Carolina southern unionists, due to a smaller unionist presence within the state, although the Upstate region of the state was a haven for Confederate Army deserters and resisters.
+They would use the Upstate topography and traditional community relations to resist service in the Confederate ranks.